Escape-Technologies/.github/profile/README.md

 ## 👋 Hello again

-[Escape](https://escape.tech) is the API discovery and security platform built to help Application Security engineers.
+[Escape](https://escape.tech) is the only platform that discovers and tests the security of all your APIs, SPAs, and Microservices.
+It is built to make lives of Application Security engineers easier 😉

-View exposed API endpoints and sensitive data in minutes, continuously test as APIs evolve, prioritize business-critical vulnerabilities, and fix them efficiently with actionable remediation code snippets.
-No traffic monitoring, agents, or complex integrations required.
+Document all your APIs in minutes, leverage our [proprietary DAST algorithm](https://escape.tech](https://escape.tech/blog/escape-proprietary-algorithm/) to detect business logic vulnerabilities, and reduce developer remediation overhead with code fixes.

-Yes, we're here to help you prioritize and win the respect of your development team 😉
+Yes, we're here to help you prioritize and win the respect of your development team!

 ## 🤝 Join our team